 The continued growth of our ride requires your help to make sure that all of our riders get to Atlantic City safely.
-In order to help us continue our long-standing safety record, PLEASE READ AND FOLLOW all of our safety tips below.
+In order to help us continue our long-standing safety record, please read and follow all of our safety tips below.

-Traffic Safety Information
+General Traffic Safety Information

 VERY IMPORTANT: THIS IS NOT A CLOSED COURSE.
-You will be sharing the road with other vehicles.
+You will be sharing the road with motor vehicles.
 The motoring public does not always share in your enthusiasms and efforts during the bike tour.
 Drivers may not know how to react to cyclists.
 Please be aware of vehicles around you.

 Mother Nature and New Jersey road surfaces are not always friendly to us either - both of which we cannot control.
 We will continually monitor the road conditions and pressure the authorities to make appropriate repairs.
-Sometimes our requests fall onto deaf ears, but will will give it our best effort to protect our riders safety.

 Communication & Signaling